Report from Døgnvill festival in Tromsø

 Døgnvill is a kind of arctic, yet urban, music festival.
 Tromsø is located 500 miles above the Arctic Circle and it was definitely the coldest festival I’ve ever been to.
 You could see snow-capped mountains from the festival area and cold air vapor were clearly visible from the singers!
 Most festivals I’ve been to have had very strict policy regarding under-aged visitors and alcohol, but this one was clearly an exception.
 Perhaps to survive the cold rain?

 However, this was their fourth year as a festival and several well-known artists had defied the cold to get here.
 The Tromsø-originating band Bel Canto had their original band setting for the first time in 20 years, including Geir Jenssen of Biosphere fame.

 The national heroes of a-ha entered the stage on Friday and people loved every second of it.
 Morten Harket charmed the ladies and showed that he can still take the higher notes, even though he managed to crack the voice during Stay on these roads.
-The Tromsö-originating band Bel Canto had their original band setting for the first time in 20 years, including Geir Jenssen.
+Anneli Drecker from Bel Canto joined the stage for two songs.

-The prince of darkness himself, Ozzy Osbourne descended upon Tromsö and got the audience in metal mode.
+The prince of darkness himself, Ozzy Osbourne descended upon Tromsø and got the audience in metal mode.
 I wouldn’t want to swap places with the tshirt-wearing teenagers in front row that were splashed by Ozzy’s foam hose.
 Hello pneumonia.

 During daytime we rented a car and explored the surrounding countryside with impressive fjords and mountains.
 It was fun to drive across narrow bridges with only room for one car at a time.
 Felt like a sort of chicken race to get across before the opposing cars.